wysp-lang/binaryen-2/README.md

   * Binaryen IR allows non-nullable locals without limit, and not just in the form that the wasm spec allows (called "1a", in which a `local.set` must dominate a `local.get` structurally for the latter to validate).
-The optimization pipeline will fix that up in an optimal position, and also the binary writer will do so if anything remains to be done, so that we always emit valid binary files.
-A noticeable difference is that Binaryen can load binaries that would not validate per the spec, and also the Binaryen text format supports both reading and writing of such code (whereas our binary format writer will fix things up for the spec, as mentioned before).
+The Binaryen tools will fix things up for the spec while writing a binary, so that all binaries validate properly in engines.
+In addition, Binaryen will fix things up during the optimization pipeline in an optimal position (the fixups add code that other passes can remove).
+As a result of all this, you may notice that Binaryen can load binaries that would not validate in engines, and that it does not roundtrip such binaries perfectly (as it will fix up validation when writing back to binary).

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.